AmelioMansour/ShopifySentinel/replit.md

 - Each product shows with a green 🟢 **FREE** indicator
 - Bulk add-to-cart button for each store
 - Footer showing store position and product range (e.g., "Store 2/5 • Products 6-10 of 18")
+- Results are automatically sent to the admin channel (ID: 1434557891318124798) with user attribution

 ### Headless Shopify Detection
 For stores like hatch.co that use headless Shopify: